AT-Publishing/website/_posts/2016-02-29-exchanges.md

 * Policies:
   * [Poloniex is based in US but has restriction for US altcoin traders](https://poloniex.com/terms/).
   * Verification is not really necessary.
 You need to state your name and country to get $2000 daily limit.
 Filling in your address and phone number gives you $7000 daily.
-The limits are in USD although {% aff Poloniex https://poloniex.com/ %} only operates in cryptocurrencies.
+The limits are in USD although {% aff Poloniex https://poloniex.com/ %} only operates in cryptocurrencies - so, if your favourite altcoin surges you might not be able to withdraw all of your profits at once.

 * Charts: {% aff Poloniex https://poloniex.com/ %} has awful web app.
 All altcoins on Poloniex are listed on {% aff Tradingview http://tradingview.go2cloud.org/SHW9 %} though - and those are real professional charts and chat where you sometimes even learn, not just alts pumping.